High Sparrow

 Cersei Lannister and the High Sparrow

-I seldom feel so close to god as when I am being whipped for mine own wickedness, though my darkest sins are no wise near as black as his.[7]
+There can be no penance without pain.
+No man should spare himself the scourge, as I told Ser Osney.
+I seldom feel so close to god as when I am being whipped for mine own wickedness, though my darkest sins are no wise near as black as his.[6]

-—the High Sparrow to Cersei Lannister
+—The High Sparrow to Cersei Lannister

 Quotes about the High Sparrow